linnnus/blog/src/contact.md

 Otherwise I'm also on Discord as `.lignus`, I think.
 I dunno, I didn't really understand the switch from user codes.

-Just remember that I'm an actual real person.
+Please just remember that I'm an actual real person.
 Look, I have a real face and a bike and everything:

 ![Two guys sitting on a tandem bike](./images/bike.webp)